Azure/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/README.md

 Console.WriteLine($"Data feed ID: {dataFeed.Id}");
 ```

 Note that only the ID of the data feed is known at this point.
-You can performa another service call to `GetDataFeedAsync` or `GetDataFeed` to get more information, such as status, created time, the list of administrators, or the metric IDs.
+You can perform another service call to `GetDataFeedAsync` or `GetDataFeed` to get more information, such as status, created time, the list of administrators, or the metric IDs.

 ```C# Snippet:GetDataFeedAsync
 string dataFeedId = "<dataFeedId>";